CoalaCola/slate/source/index.html.md

 _**`POST`**_
 - **createSygnaAddress** -  Generates a Sygna-Certified address for a user who has already been KYC'd.
-- **addUser** - Adds a user to the Sygna whitelist - requires the User to have already gone through the exchange KYC
 - **linkAddress**  - Links an existing Address to an existing Sygna UserID.
 (Individual Addresses have to be linked to KYC identities)

 <aside class="success">